Los Angeles Bankruptcy Fraud Defense Attorneys

 If you’ve received a Grand Jury Summons, or if you’ve been questioned by federal investigators regarding a bankruptcy petition, you may be in serious legal jeopardy.

-Our criminal defense attorneys at Werksman Jackson & Quinn LLP have an impressive record for defending clients against federal prosecution.
+Our Los Angeles bankruptcy fraud defense lawyers at Werksman Jackson & Quinn LLP have an impressive record for defending clients against federal prosecution.
 We’ll fight to ensure the best possible outcome.

 Call (213) 688-0460 to learn more today.

 Attorney Mark Werksman’s 29 year old client was falsely accused of molesting two neighborhood children and was subsequently charged with felony child molestation, with a significant prison sentence hanging over his head should he be convicted.
 Instead, at the preliminary hearing Werksman was able to convince the court to grant his client a complete dismissal of any charges.

 Client, a college student in a faulty Title IX case, was awarded $130,000 in attorney fees.

 - Probation with No Jail Time for Drug Money Laundering Charge